ADVERTISEMENT

 2. Plasma composition.

-3. Mechanical/Technical factors.
+3. Mechanical or Technical factors.

 What Happens After The Test?

 There are several risks associated with a blood test using a needle.
 Bleeding, infection, bruises, and lightheadedness are some of the symptoms.
 The patient may feel a tiny sting or pain when the needle pricks their arm or hand.
-It is possible that the area will be painful afterwards.
+It is possible that the area will be painful afterward.

 What Are the Two Types of Erythrocyte Sedimentation Rate Tests?